nuggie86/First-Project/README.md

 ### Features Left to Implement
+- In the future i would like to add a fourm page where open discutions and connections can be made it breeders and owners.

 ## Testing

 ### Validator Testing
 - HTML
   - No errors were returned when passing through the official [W3C validator]
+  - The first time i put the code throught the validator i had 11 faults,
+  - The faults consisted of 6= href faults where i had used 2 href refrances in the same line of code, rectifide be useing only 1 href.
+  - The others were where i had used 4= </p> in the wrong in the text area, fix was removing the </p>, and finaly the <section id-"boxes"> had no heading, fix was gave a h2 heading to the section.

 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator]